Fefke/VirtualArboretum/VirtualArboretum/PROJECT.md

  6.	⭕ Update Project Documentation:
      - Maintain documentation of completed features
      - Update architectural diagrams as the project evolves
+ 7. A PLantBuilder might be necessary to ensure logical association of cell to Plants.

 # Ideas